Srijal97/Personal-Website/_projects/2020_rezoom.md

 </div>

-The system is controlled by a Texas Instruments C2000 series DSP, with which I learnt many aspects of writing robust embedded software.
+The system is controlled by a Texas Instruments C2000 series DSP, and I learnt many aspects of writing robust embedded software.
 I would also get to engage in quality discussions with Prof. Sawant, who would happily explain me all the power electronic wizardry in play.
-When we needed to test our design calculations, we would even create our own transformers and inductors by wrapping wire around large 6 inch ferrite cores!
+When we needed to test our design calculations, we even created our own transformers and inductors by wrapping wire around large 6 inch ferrite cores!

 The final system worked well, and we tested out the constant voltage and constant current modes by using a large lamp load.